-Founded in 1954, the Universidad Católica del Uruguay enrolls 4,500 students in a wide range of subjects, including business, communications, education and sociology.
+Founded in 1954, the Universidad Católica del Uruguay (UCU) enrolls 4,500 students in a wide range of subjects, including business, communications, education and sociology.
 The campus is located about a 15-minute bus ride from downtown Montevideo.

 Student facilities include a library, counseling center and student advisory services, a recently renovated radio studio, a photo lab, computer labs, and membership in the Iberoamericana Educational Television Network.
 Students also have access to a wide variety of extra-curricular activities.